dylanwilson322/Final-Project/README.md

 Week 4/30

 This week, the main aspect of the project I tried working on was implimenting an aspect of Lollipop Ninja into my "flappy bird-esqe" game.
 In the lollipop ninja game, there is a portion of the game that allows the user to make the ninja invisible by pressing x.
 I tried to adapt this code into my game, I was not able to make this work.
 So, for the progress check from last week, nothing has changed.
 However, in this final week, I plan to add music, and a start screen.

+Week 5/14

+This is it.
+The final week.
+I have added a few changes that have make my code nice and customizable, but I have had a struggle making these changes actually work.
+The two codes that I used were from yoyutube and they are: https://www.youtube.com/watch?v=33g62PpFwsE&list=PLsk-HSGFjnaH5yghzu7PcOzm9NhsW0Urw&index=5.
+I used this code in order to have randonly spawning hummers that would float around the screen,  but they will not show up for some reason.
+The second code I used was https://www.youtube.com/watch?v=3RJx34kGRGk&t=200s.
+This code was for a start screen, yet for some reason I could not even get it to work.